How To Create A Phishing Email In 7 Steps

 Creating effective and realistic phishing emails is a multi-faceted process that needs to be thoroughly researched to ensure the right email is crafted for the right victim.
 By following the process outlined in this blog, you’ll be able to significantly increase the phish click rates for your simulated phishing campaigns and ensure you’re replicating real-world threats.

-Note: Are you looking to create a phishing website that can be paired with your phishing email?
-Read our blog outlining the step-by-step process of cloning a website.
+Are you looking to create a phishing website that can be paired with your phishing email?
+Read the CanIPhish blog outlining the step-by-step process of creating a phishing website.

 Sebastian Salla